Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 Resident Foreign Currency Account

-Returning NRIs /PIOs may open, hold and maintain with an authorised dealer india a Resident Foreign Currency (RFC) Account to transfer balances held in NRE/FCNR(B) accounts.
+Returning NRIs /PIOs may open, hold and maintain with an authorised dealer in India a Resident Foreign Currency (RFC) Account to transfer balances held in NRE/FCNR(B) accounts.

 Proceeds of assets held outside India at the time of return can be credited to RFC account.